tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 The example layout contains both multi-line charts and margin plots.

-## The Dashboard UI
+## Example of the Custom Scalar Dashboard UI

-The above logic produces this custom scalar dashboard.
+The logic within the demo produces this custom scalar dashboard.

 ![Dashboard for demo code](docs/sample_code_dashboard.png)